KIRANKUMAR7296/.NET/C#.md

 `Value` | `short`, `int`, `char`, `float`, `double` `Reference` | `String`, `Class`, `Object` and `Interface` `Pointer` | `Pointers`

-<h3 name='cluster'>9.
-Clustered Index</h3>

-- Defines the `Order` in which Data is Physically stored in a Table.
-- When we Create a Table with ID as `PRIMARY KEY`, this Automatically creates Clustered Index.

-<h3 name='noncluster'>10.
-Non Clustered Index</h3>

-- Doesn't `Sort` the Physical Data inside the Table.
-- Non Clustered Index is stored at different place then the Table Data.
-- e.g. Textbook content | Index is located on first page but the actual content is all at different pages.
-- Index contains column value and Address of the Record.

 ### 3. Difference between Public, Static and Void